Pfizer says it successfully tested oral treatment against Omicron

 “The results showed, in all cases, that nirmatrelvir is a potent inhibitor,” according to the text.

-For Kris White, professor of microbiology at the Icahn Center at Mount Sinai Hospital in New York, it is encouraging to see how early data show that oral treatment maintains “viral activity in stained glassthe” against Omicron.
+For Kris White, a professor of microbiology at the Icahn Center at Mount Sinai Hospital in New York, it is encouraging to see how early data show that oral treatment maintains “viral activity.” in stained glassthe” against Omicron.

 The Icahn Center conducted, with Pfizer, another laboratory study to determine the effectiveness of paxlovid treatment against Omicron and other variants.